Eight Forest Lane

 What to serve with tomato soup?

-This classic tomato soup is packed full of flavour with a smooth and creamy texture while still being dairy-free.
-Made using basic pantry ingredients, this recipe is so easy and delicious!
+This easy vegan tomato soup is packed full of flavour with a smooth and creamy texture while still being dairy-free.
+Made using basic pantry ingredients including canned tomatoes, this recipe is easy enough for a weeknight and tastes so delicious!

 5 from 3 votes